L-X-T/ng-p3rf/README.md

-# Ng18
+# Alexander Thalhammer - Workshop Base

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.2 and has since been improved and update by [@LX_T](https://twitter.com/LX_T), currently using Angular 18.2.2.

+## Slides

+You'll find the workshop slides in the `slides` directory.

+## Exercises

+You'll find the workshop labs in the `labs` directory.

-## Development server
+## Development

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.